Honorable mention, 2019 ASA Section of the Sociology of Religion’s Distinguished Book Award

-Includes chapter which won the 2013 Graduate Student Paper Award, ASA Sociology of Religion Section
+Includes chapter awarded the 2013 ASA Sociology of Religion Section Graduate Student Paper Award

-Teaching Guide, created with the help of Hamilton College’s 2018 Sociology of Religion course, available here.
+Teaching Guide, created with the help of Hamilton College’s 2018 Sociology of Religion course.

 "The Mindful Elite is an important contribution for its careful and creative assessment of the mindfulness movement, showing how an elite-driven alterative movement for cultural change worked its way into the upper-echelons of major institutions of capitalist America.
 The connections between the 1960s/1970s counterculture and many contemporary institutional elites--in business, military, medicine, education, sports--are as interesting and provocative as they are ironic.
 Kucinskas has skillfully excavated a fascinating and understudied form of movement and contributes to our understanding of movement-induced cultural change in the process." --Larry Isaac, Gertrude Conaway Vanderbilt Professor of Sociology, Vanderbilt University